coiti/ruby-sdk/README.md

 # MercadoLibre's Ruby SDK

-This is the official Ruby SDK for MercadoLibre's Platform.
+This is a fork of the official Ruby SDK for MercadoLibre's Platform that simplifies authorization.

 ## How do I install it?